tvldz/headseeker/README.md

 # neckdeep

-HTTP Header Fuzzer and Brute-forcer
+HTTP Header Fuzzer and Brute-forcer.
+Uses Simhash to detect new attack surface